polmonroig/arg_parser/README.md

 To parse the arguments the `parser.parse(argc, argv)` function must be used, this function returns a boolean specifying if the parsing was completed succesfully; in case it wasn't an error log can be queried.

+Parameter passing can be specified in two ways `program --flag` in case it is a boolean
+`program --flag=323 -v=ok` in case it has a value

 A complete example of the usage of the argument parser is in the main.cpp file.